Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Main Results

-\end{theorem} Write $\vp(\mvtheta)$ for the pmf of $D_{\mvtheta}$.
-The next result, albeit intuitively reasonable is non-trivial to prove in the generality of the models considered in the paper. \begin{corollary} Assume that $\vp^0\neq \vp^1$.
+\item Conditional on $D$ and $\age$, let $X_{\ac} = \xi_{f_1}[0,\age]$, with $\xi_{f_1}$ as in \eqref{eqn:xi-f-t}. \end{enumeratea} \end{constr} \chr{Conceptually in the above notation, `BC' stands for `before change' and `AC' stands for `after change'.} \chnr{Thus \bbb{(in the large $n$ limit)}, $X_{BC}$ denotes the final degree (when the tree is of size $n$) of an individual which had degree $D$ at the change point. $X_{AC}$ denotes the final degree of an individual born $\alpha - \age$ time units after the change point.} Now, \chsb{slightly abusing notation}, let $\mvtheta = (f_0,f_1, \gamma)$.
+Let $D_{\mvtheta}$ be the integer valued random variable defined as follows: with probability $\gamma$, $D_{\mvtheta} = X_{\bc}$ and with probability $1-\gamma$, $D_{\mvtheta} = X_{\ac}$.
+The following is a restatement of the convergence result implied by Theorem \ref{supthm} for time $t=1$. \begin{theorem}[\chnr{Standard model}] \chnr{Fix $k\geq 0$} and let $D_n(k)$ denote the number of vertices with degree $k$ in the tree $\cT_n^{\mvtheta}$.
+Under Assumption \ref{ass:attach-func} on the attachment functions $f_0,f_1$ and Assumption \ref{ass:stand} on the change point $\gamma$, we have that $ D_n(k)/n \convp \pr(D_{\mvtheta} = k). $ \end{theorem} Write $\vp(\mvtheta)$ for the pmf of $D_{\mvtheta}$.
+The next result, albeit intuitively reasonable, is non-trivial to prove in the generality of the models considered in the paper. \begin{corollary} Assume that $\vp^0\neq \vp^1$.
 Then for any $0< \gamma <1$ one has $\vp^0\neq \vp(\mvtheta)$.
-Thus the change point always changes the degree. \end{corollary} The next result describes the tail behavior of the ensuing random variable. \begin{corollary}[Initializer always wins] The initializer function $f_0$ determines the tail behavior of $D_{\mvtheta}$ in the sense that \begin{enumeratei} \item If in the model without change point using $f_0$, the degree distribution has an exponential tail then so does the model with change point irrespective of $\gamma > 0$ and $f_1(\cdot)$. \item If in the model without change point using $f_0$, the degree distribution has a power law tail with exponent $\kappa >0$ then so does model with change point irrespective of $\gamma > 0$ and $f_1(\cdot)$. \end{enumeratei} \end{corollary}
+Thus the change point always changes the degree \chsb{distribution}. \end{corollary} \chsb{For the following corollary, we say that a random variable $X$ has an exponential tail if there exist positive constants $C_1, C_2$ such that $\mathbb{P}(X > x) \le C_1 \exp\{-C_2x\}$ for all $x \ge 0$.
+We say $X$ has a power law tail with exponent $\kappa>0$ if there exist positive constants $C_1, C_2$ such that $C_1x^{-\kappa} \le \mathbb{P}(X > x) \le C_2x^{-\kappa}$ for all $x \ge 1$.} \begin{corollary}[Initializer wins \chnr{under the standard model}] The initializer function $f_0$ determines the tail behavior of $D_{\mvtheta}$ in the sense that \begin{enumeratei} \item If in the model without change point using $f_0$, the degree distribution has an exponential tail then so does the model with change point irrespective of $\gamma > 0$ and \chnr{$f_1$}. \item If in the model without change point using $f_0$, the degree distribution has a power law tail with exponent $\kappa >0$ then so does model with change point irrespective of $\gamma > 0$ and \chnr{$f_1$}. \end{enumeratei} \end{corollary} \begin{corollary}[Maximum degree \chnr{under the standard model}] Suppose the initializer is linear with $f_0(i) = i+1+\alpha$ for $i\geq 0$. \chsb{For $k \ge 1$}, let $M_n(k)$ be the size of the $k$-th maximal degree.
+If \chnr{$f_1$} satisfies Assumption \ref{ass:attach-func} then $M_n(k)/n^{1/(\alpha+2)}$ is a tight collection of random variables bounded away from zero as $n\to\infty$. \end{corollary} \begin{rem} \chnr{ Corollary \ref{cor:max-degree} shows the initializer determines the behavior of the maximal degree in the case of a linear initializer under the standard model. } \chsb{In the absence of a change point, for each fixed $k \ge 1$, $M_n(k)/n^{1/(\alpha+2)}\convd X_k(\alpha)$ for a non-degenerate random variable $X_k(\alpha)$} \bbb{with $\pr(X_k(\alpha) > 0)=1$} \cite{mori2007degree}.
+Thus the above result shows that irrespective of the second attachment function $f_1$, the maximal degree asymptotics for linear preferential attachment remain unaffected.
+Proof of the above result follows via analogous arguments as \cite[Proof of Theorem 2.2]{bhamidi2015change} and thus is not provided in this paper. \end{rem}